-Sponge filters like the one pictured, are exactly what the name implies, a sponge through which the aquarium water is drawn.
+Sponge filters like the one pictured, are exactly what the name implies.
+It is a sponge through which the aquarium water is drawn.
 Air passes through the middle of the sponge which causes water to be drawn in through the sponge, trapping dirt particles.

 Once the sponge filter has matured, which will take 2-3 weeks, the bacteria which will have grown on the sponge, will provide good biological filtration.
 The bacteria will eat away at the dirt trapped within the sponge naturally.
 No chemicals, just pure natural filtration.
 Similar to the ocean where dirt is trapped in the sand and rocks, bacteria eat away at the nasty ammonia and turn them into harmless CO2.

 Sponges can be purchased in all sizes and shapes.
-They are powered by either air pumps or powerheads, which are small pumps that sit on the top of the sponge; these provide more suction which draws more water through the sponge.
+They are powered by either air pumps or powerheads.
+These are small pumps that sit on the top of the sponge and provide more suction which draws more water through the sponge.

 Again, these are normally used in larger aquariums where you don’t want the fish to be sucked up into the filtration.

-We purchase ours from one of the best online pet stores Chewy.com and used these sponge filters in our hospital tanks and smaller aquariums.
+We purchase ours from one of the best online pet stores Chewy.com and use these sponge filters in our hospital tanks and smaller aquariums.
 Here’s a link to the ones we use.